AmpersandTarski/documentation/the-language-ampersand/the-table-statement.md

 # The TABLE statement

+## Disclaimer

+This statement will be available in Ampersand vs. 4.

 ## Purpose

 This statement provides syntactic sugar for defining tabular information conveniently.
 It introduces a number of relations and rules in a single statement, to simplify a script.